-Our challenge is to try and make decisions that benefit a majority of our 8,000 athletes, a majority of our 3,500 coaches, a majority of our 250 delegations and a majority of our 13 area programs.
-The following information outlines the sports calendar to which we will shift, beginning with bowling in 2017.
-Although this represents big changes for all of us, we are excited about the prospects for the future.
+Our challenge is to try and make decisions that benefit a majority of our 8,000 athletes, 3,500 coaches, 250 delegations and 13 area programs.
+The information linked above outlines our new sports calendar that began with State Bowling in 2017.

 Although this shift represents big changes for all of us, we’re excited about the prospects for the future.